oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 In general, changes to a mission-critical production running domain should be tested, and changes do not require restart of the domain.
 It is strongly recommended the changes using online update must be tested in a non-production environment first.

-If you set domain.spec.configuration.rollBackIfRestartRequired` to `true`, then the operator will rollback all changes if changes require restart (i.e. involving non dynamic changes)
+If you set domain.spec.configuration.cancelChangesfRestartRequired` to `true`, then the operator will rollback all changes if changes require restart (i.e. involving non dynamic changes)
 The changes in your configmap and domain resources need to be reverted manually, the introspection job will not retry and the domain will remain unchanged.
 If the changes do not require restart then all changes are effective immediately.